Business Litigation Background

 One notable matter resulted in the landmark decision of Comedy III v.
 Saderup, (2002) 25 Cal.
 4th 387, [106 Cal.
 Rptr.
 2d 126], involving the right of publicity and a new standard established by the California Supreme Court for determining when the Constitution protects a person’s right to expression against the right of publicity for portraits of famous persons.

-The Firm also represents clients in civil litigation matters involving Contractual Disputes, Partnership Disputes, and Real Estate before state and federal trial and appellate courts, arbitration tribunals and administrative agencies.
-Our practice also includes litigation on behalf of municipalities and officers of non-profit entities.
-This has included municipal power sellers' pursuit of millions of dollars for energy supplied during the California energy crisis of 2000-2001.
+Our representation has also included litigation on behalf of municipalities and officers of non-profit entities.
+This representation included municipal power sellers’ pursuit of millions of dollars for energy supplied during the California energy crisis of 2000-2001.
 This litigation involved the successful defense against the claims by all the primary California investor owned utilities that the ISO tariff was amended by FERC to impose refund liability on municipal sellers of electricity.
 Our clients recovered millions of dollars in this litigation.